trustedanalytics/atk/doc/source/ad_over.rst

     $ wget --content-disposition https://cli.run.pivotal.io/stable?release=redhat64

-This downloads the pre-packaged RPM to your local machine.
+This downloads the prepackaged RPM to your local machine.
 Install this package:

 .. code::